shadybebu/shadybebu/README.md

 ![Hacker working on a computer screen](https://64.media.tumblr.com/5de836b0493f697b6e14a4a0728b8199/f27f06f3c06d5750-39/s1280x1920/3e3cef9a646cebce5916772b15bac12df4788431.gifv)

-I'm a dedicated **Cyber Security Student** with a focus on **Penetration Testing and Cloud Security**.
+I'm a dedicated **Cyber Security Student** with a focus on **Penetration Testing and Defensive Security**.
 I use this space to document my learning journey, showcase my personal security projects, and contribute to open-source tools.

 ## 🏆 Achievements & Expertise